NVIDIA/aistore/docs/python_sdk.md

 **Returns**:

-- `Iterator[bytes]` - An iterator over each chunk of bytes in the object
+- `Iterator[bytes]` - An iterator over each chunk of bytes in the object.